paskawonder/paper-rock-scissors/README.md

 The same applies to computers and distributed systems.

 ### Game Rules
+A single game can not result in a draw, but a series of games can.

 The winner of a single game is determined by the following schema:
 1. paper beats (wraps) rock
 2. rock beats (blunts) scissors